 Like everything else in your home, your plumbing has a lifespan.
 If you live in an older house, your copper pipes may simply be reaching the end of their service life after decades of constant use.
 Over time, the pressure and flow of water cause natural wear and tear.
 Temperature fluctuations also play a big role, especially here in Metro Detroit.
 The constant expansion and contraction as hot and cold water flows through the pipes can weaken joints.
 In the winter, the risk of frozen pipes adds another layer of stress, as expanding ice can easily crack or burst copper.
 If your home has an older plumbing system and you’re starting to see multiple leaks, it might be a sign that it’s time for an upgrade.

-How to Spot a Copper Pipe Leak
+How to Find a Copper Pipe Leak

 Catching a copper pipe leak early can save you from a world of headaches and expensive repairs down the road.
 While a sudden burst is impossible to miss, many leaks start small and stay hidden, causing gradual damage.
 The key is to know the subtle signs that your plumbing is trying to send you.
 By paying attention to your home’s sights, sounds, and even smells, you can identify a problem before it becomes a catastrophe.
 Think of it as being a detective in your own home—here’s what to look for.